brownplt/B2T2/ErrorBenchmark.md

 The student was asked to count the number of participants that consumed jelly bean of a given color.

-[TODO: if students know first-class function, fixing this program would not be too hard.]

 ```lua
 > countParticipants =
     function(t, color):